Pepe Viyuela is on everyone’s lips for the word he has used to define Vox

 The actor Pepe Viyuela has made his debut as a columnist in Public with a very harsh column entitled Theory and Practice of Hate in which he lashes out harshly against Vox, whom he has defined in one line as “a cancer.”

 The protagonist of series such as Aída speaks in his text of the murder of young Samuel Luiz “at the hands, fists and hooves of a pack of cowards.”
-Viyuela, who acknowledges that he writes “from the imbalance that causes me not to be able to free myself from indignation” and affirms that this terrible fact cannot end only with the arrest of the aggressors.
+Viyuela acknowledges that he writes “from the imbalance caused by not being able to free myself from indignation” and affirms that this terrible fact cannot end only with the arrest of the aggressors.

 “There is much more to do.
 If nothing frees us from contempt for the murderers, nothing should do so either with regard to those who encourage them from the comfortable shadow of a seat, “he says in a text that is being widely disseminated and that is giving much to talk about on Twitter.